ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 Subtractive paths may be simple paths or globs just like any other path entry.

 See examples below.

+_**Note:**_ The resolution of subtractive paths happens after your full paths lists are assembled.
+So, if you use `:paths` entries in Mixins to build up your project configuration, subtractive paths will only be processed after the final mixin is merged.

 ### Example `:paths` YAML blurbs